dev-sec/puppet-os-hardening/README.md

 ### CI testing of PRs & forks

-Your patches will automatically get tested via [Travis CI](http://travis-ci.org/).
-The test summary is visible on Github in your PR, details can be found on the corresponding [Travis puppet-os-hardening page](https://travis-ci.org/dev-sec/puppet-os-hardening).
+Your patches will automatically get tested via Github Actions.
+The test summary is visible on Github in your PR, details can be found in the linked tests.

 ## Get in touch